 - You may be able to change the way you make your payments or the date you pay

-- We may agree a reduced payment for a period
+- We may agree to accept reduced payments for a short period of time.

 - You could look to increase the term of your mortgage to reduce your monthly repayment amount.

-Although we are not asking you to make any payments during this period you will still owe this amount.
-The missed payments will be included in the total mortgage balance and interest will continue to be charged on this balance.
-This will mean that your mortgage balance will increase.
+Although we are not asking you to make any payments during the agreed period, you will still owe this amount.
+The deferred payment amounts will be included in the total mortgage balance and interest will continue to be charged, which means that your mortgage balance will increase.

-- If you have a Direct Debit in place, we will not collect any payments during the payment holiday.
-Please do not cancel your Direct Debit
+- If you have a Direct Debit in place, we will not collect any payments during the deferral period so please do not cancel your Direct Debit.

 - If you pay by standing order you will need to stop this yourself by contacting your bank.

 You can resume mortgage payments, either partially or in full, at any time during the payment deferral to limit the impact on your mortgage balance and payments in the future please let us know by calling our payment support team on 0344 481 0030.

 At the end of the payment deferral you can repay the deferred payments over the remaining term of the mortgage which will mean that your mortgage payment will be recalculated and the new monthly payment will be higher than it was before the payment deferral.
 If you cancelled your Direct Debit when your deferral started you will need to contact us to set this up again.
 We will contact you before your payment deferral ends to let you know what your new monthly payment will be if you choose to do this.
 Alternatively there are other options available to you: